 Article by Elissa Nadworny published on January 13, 2015.
 Helping teachers and educators to deal with student grief.
 Avoiding comparisons.
 Saying "My father died, too" shifts attention to a competing loss and away from the grieving student.

-I highly recommend this website containing blog posts, articles, and helpful links about providing understanding and support to grieving children.
+I highly recommend this website containing blog posts, articles under RESOURCES, and helpful links about providing understanding and support to grieving children.
 Example: Ten Things Grieving Children Want You To Know/ Holidays/ Crisis, Trauma, and Grief .

 How should educators handle the death of a student's loved one?
 GrievingStudents.org helps teachers and school leaders answer that question.
 It's a data-base of fact sheets, advice, and videos.
 The coalitions is a group including 10 national organizations that represent teachers, school administrators, and support staff.